-Another example: don’t turn life-saving information into click-bait, which the Wall Street Journal headline below does.
+Another poor example: don’t turn life-saving information into click-bait, which the Wall Street Journal headline below does.
 The answer is “All evidence points to coronavirus, by a long shot,” and readers deserve to get that information now, not upon click-through.

 Photo captions are necessary to explain the exact context of when and where a photo was taken.
 But, thanks to information overload, you cannot assume audiences are pausing to read them.9 On social media, where many get their news, they may not even be able to see them.
 You must base all photo choices on what audiences will assume from the photo alone.

-Additionally, consider not using the same stock photo for multiple stories (especially that illustrated coronavirus everyone is using!) because readers could go “blind” to it and assume they have already read that story, a la banner ad blindness.10
+Additionally, consider not using the same stock photo for multiple stories (especially that illustrated coronavirus everyone is using!) because readers could go “blind” to it and assume they have already read that story, a la banner ad blindness.11

 H/T to Emily Withrow for this tip.
-Across the U.S. many businesses and schools have closed temporarily and events are being cancelled.
+Across the U.S. many businesses and schools have closed temporarily and events continue to be cancelled.
 But writing that they are doing so “amid fears of the coronavirus” and the like is problematic.
 The word “fear” makes it sound like organizations are making decisions based on panic or emotion, when really they are making decisions based on best practices, government guidance, and rational efforts to slow the spread of infection.
 This should be reflected in your copy.